AnggaR96s/Reforestation/README.md

-## In my career as a lumberjack I cut down exactly 52,487 trees.
-I know because I kept a log.
+## Me and my mates are in a band called Duvet.
+We're a cover band.